m-kas/s3-mass-downloader/readme.md

 # Installation

-- clone the source code from the repository
-- install dependencies with `composer install`
+- install library with composer: `composer require s3-mass-downloader/s3-mass-downloader`
 - use the library in your code (see the `example-of-use.php` file)